3d-omics/arch3d/README.md

 ### Upload nucleic acid data to ENA

+The commands upload data and metadata and yield a table with the run, experiment, sample and biosample accession numbers.

 #### Macro-scale data

 This commands uploads the raw macro-scale data and the required metadata to **ENA**.
 The metadata columns are defined and must be strictly followed for the sake of standardisation.